Australian Credit Licensing Kit (ACL)

 - Breach register – There is no obligation to maintain a breach register until you are licensed, but it would be a good idea.

-- Loan assessments - You need to develop a system for assessing whether a loan is ‘not unsuitable’ and a system for recording that information.
-From 1 January 2011 you will need to provide a copy of that assessment on request.
+- Loan assessments – You need to develop a system for assessing whether a loan is ‘not unsuitable’ and a system for recording that information.
+As from 2011 you will need to provide a copy of that assessment on request.

 Register online yourself at www.asic.gov.au/credit.